justfaisa/everyprogramminglanguage/hello-world/README.md

 `FORMAT: .html`
 - **Hypertext Markup Language (HTML)** is the standard markup language for documents designed to be displayed in internet browsers.
 This can be helped by technologies such as **Cascading Style Sheets (CSS)** and scripting languages ​​such as **JavaScript** and **VBScript**.

+- [x] **Haxe**

+`FOMAT: .hx`
+- **Haxe** is an open source high-level cross-platform compiler and programming language that can generate applications and source code, for many different computing platforms from a single codebase.
+It is free and open source software, released under the MIT License.

 - [x] **INTERCAL**

 `FORMAT: .i`